fecf/ddraw7fix/README.md

 # ddraw7fix
-ddraw wrapper for a certain software
+ddraw dll for a certain software